fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 ## Create React App

 - Run as as `npx create-react-app myAppName`
-- Creact React App is CLI created so we can build fast React apps.
+- Create React App is CLI created so we can build fast React apps.
 - `npx` allows you to build using Create React App without globally installing it first.
 - `react-scripts` does things for us so we don't worry about webpack nor Babel.
 - When we do `build` on React project, it will take all code inside src and bring it to public folder.